About the Program

 What is Next Generation Learning Challenges?

 Next Generation Learning Challenges (NGLC) is a unique collaboration among philanthropic foundations, educators, innovators, and technologists.
 We’re focused on addressing the barriers to educational innovation by tapping the potential of technology to improve college readiness and completion, particularly for low-income young adults.
-In addition to grants, NGLC seeks to spark dialogue and community building through a series of events, resources, and online tools designed to catalyze new ideas and foster solutions that span institutions and accelerate student success.
+In addition to grants, NGLC seeks to spark dialogue on related topics and initiate community building through a series of events, resources, and online tools designed to catalyze new ideas and foster solutions that span institutions and accelerate student success.

 How is Next Generation Learning Challenges unique?